veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 ```
 select kernel 2
 select dtb 2
-select rootfs-ordinal 5`
+select rootfs-ordinal 5
 startup
 ```

 If you build a newer kernel later you must remember to copy the kernel image to the EFI partition and replace `Image.2`.

 After the kernel messages you should get an ALARM login prompt on the serial console.
+If it boots successfully the bootloader will remember your choice as default for the next boot.